codemonster111/Building-AI-course-project/README.md

 * High return rates, over-ordering, and disposal costs are harmful to the environment

 What is your personal motivation?
-* In my role as e-commerce manager, my colleagues and I face this problem every day.
-How can we purchase the perfect quantity of items and satisfy customers by selling them at a fair price?
+* In my role as e-commerce shop manager and with a keen personal interest in AI, I see a wide range of potential applications in numerous areas of online business.

 ## How is it used?

-The tool may forecast the amount per item sold within a specified period of time (e.g. one month) given on the past performance of that item, rival products on the market and in your own shop.
+Once started, the tool may forecast the amount per item sold within a specified period of time (e.g. one month) given on the past performance of that item, rival products on the market and in your own shop.
 It could also highlight potential for new items, marketing campaigns, warn about overstocking or understocking etc.

 Images will make your README look nice!